Richmond Park, Burscough

 - Outdoor fitness equipment available for use free of charge.
 The equipment is designed to work against your own body weight to allow a full cardio-vascular workout for all major muscle groups.

 How to find us

 Richmond Park is located within 200 metres from the A59 from Ormskirk to Preston on Liverpool Road S, with close access for cars available via an entrance drive off the B5241 Junction Lane.

-For pedestrians, the park is in close proximity to Burscough Junction Train Station, which can be accessed via Junction Lane.
+The park is in close proximity to Burscough Junction Train Station, which can be accessed via Junction Lane.
 Visit the Burscough Junction website (external link) for train timetables.
-Bus stops are located in Burscough town centre, a short 15 minute walk from the park.
+Bus stops are located on the A59 close to the junction with Junction Lane, a short 5 minute walk from the park.
 To find out bus times to and from Burscough download the Service: 3A Lancashire County Council bus times (PDF 1,324kb)

 Want the chance to become actively involved in the management of Richmond Park - then why not join its group of friends?
 All friends are welcome to contribute in their own way.
 You could use gardening skills, help to publicise events and activities, create new habitat or even be the Ranger's eyes and ears when you use the park.

 If you would like more information about joining the group or details about the next meeting, please contact the Park Ranger.

 Weekly walks are led by our GP Referral Officer and Park Ranger on Tuesdays from 10.00am - 11.00am.
 To find out more visit our health walks page.
 Unfortunately, these are not being run at the moment due to Coronavirus restrictions.